 Whether it’s a year, 18 months or three years, openly communicate an agreed-upon date, and be open to making any needed adjustments if circumstances change.

-While living at home, your adult child should contribute to household expenses by paying rent, for groceries, and perhaps utilities.
+Many American adults believe a 20-year-old should at least pay their own car payment, car insurance, and cell phone bill, and a 23-year-old should pay for their health insurance and student loans.
+While living at home, your adult child should also contribute to household expenses by paying rent, for groceries, and perhaps even utilities.4

 They can also contribute to household chores.
 Maybe you can save some money by canceling your lawn or snow removal service since you have an extra set of hands to help with these tasks.